jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 ___
 ### 2. Vigenere

-The Vigenère cipher is a hybrid between the CeaserKey and CeaserShift.
+The Vigenère cipher is a hybrid between the CaesarKey and CaesarShift.
 It is created with a key that is repeated such that its length matches that of the input text:

 ![A diagram showing how a key is repeated to match length input "HELLO", key "CSE" becomes "CSECS"](./Vigenere1.png)

-This value at each position of this key then determines the CeaserShift to use for a specific character.
+This value at each position of this key then determines the CaesarShift to use for a specific character.
 If you imagine that the example above is only using uppercase alphabetic characters, that would mean index 0 would shift by 2 (c - a), index 1 would shift by 18 (s - a), index 2 would shift by 4 (e - a), and so on.

 ![A diagram showing how each of the shifts affect an character of the input string (H + 2 => J, E + 18 => W, L + 4 => P, L + 2 => N, O + 18 => G)](./Vigenere2.png)